 Meetings with community-based and NGO organisations are organised via phone, fax or email.
 For public events, information about meeting dates, times and venues is published in the newspapers listed in the Table 2.
 There is not a rigid timetable of NGO consultation.
 The company endeavours to meet with key NGOs on an "as needed" basis that is convenient for all parties.
 The company is open and available for such meetings.
-The company endeavours to continue to make available technical experts for discussions on pertinent issues with key organisations and communities on request, and to organise occasional site tours where possible and as allowed by the operational facilities regime.
-For meetings of a technical or substantive nature either party should provide the other with a minimum of 30 days notice of the request to meet, to ensure the availability of relevant experts for the discussion and to enable other necessary preparations.
+The company endeavours to continue to make available technical experts for discussions on pertinent issues with key organisations and communities on request.
+For meetings of a technical or substantive nature either party should provide the other with a minimum of 30 days' notice of the request to meet, to ensure the availability of relevant experts for the discussion and to enable other necessary preparations.